 • Water Company Controller (WCC)

-The EUSR registration and EUSR ID card will reflect the appropriate job role.
+The EUSR registration and EUSR ID card will reflect the appropriate job role(s).

-Registration for SCMC Primary category is for 3 years and registration for Competent Person, Senior Competent Person or Water Company Controller runs concurrently with the Primary category registration.
+Registration for Safe Control of Mains Connections (Water) Primary category is for 3 years and registration for Competent Person, Senior Competent Person or Water Company Controller runs concurrently with the Primary category registration.

 After three years, re-registration is required.

-Once an EUSR registration for SCMC (Water) has expired, individuals must repeat the training programme and assessment as outlined above.
+Once an EUSR registration has expired, individuals must repeat the training programme and assessment as outlined above.
 There is no separate renewal registration process.

 Energy & Utility Skills is a recognised Third Party Organisation (TPO) for CITB and the UK construction industry.
-This scheme is recognised by CITB for short course duration funding purposes and can be offered by ATOs.
-To find out more about CITB short course duration grants, click here.
+This scheme is recognised by CITB for short course duration funding purposes and can be offered by Approved Training Organisations.